Tray Headless

 There are two ways to work with Tray Headless, both backed by the same hosted Tray platform.

-• Tray Headless for Claude Code — a guided experience.
-The tray-workflows plugin bundles skills, a connector-research subagent, built-in validation, and an opinionated build process on top of the Tray platform tools.
+• The guided plugin — the tray-workflows plugin bundles skills, a connector-research subagent, built-in validation, and an opinionated build process on top of the Tray platform tools.
+Available for Claude Code and Codex.
 Best when you want the assistant to plan, research, build, validate, and test a workflow for you from a plain-English description.

 • Tray Headless MCP — the same Tray platform capabilities exposed as MCP tools, hosted at api.tray.io/mcp.
-Point any MCP-compatible client at it — Cursor, Codex, Windsurf, Claude Code, or your own agent.
-Best when you're working outside Claude Code or building your own automation against Tray.
+Point any MCP-compatible client at it — Cursor, Windsurf, or your own agent.
+Best when you're working outside the guided plugin or building your own automation against Tray.

 Both talk to the same hosted Tray platform, so anything built headless opens in Tray's visual builder with no migration.
 Build in text, hand off to the canvas, or move between the two freely.